ClayMack/kickstarter-analysis/README.md

 >> 2. Outcomes Based on Goals:

-> This analysis was created using the COUNTIFS() statement in the kickstarter play data.
+> This analysis was performed using the COUNTIFS() statement in the kickstarter play data to bin goal size based on size.
 A table was created that seperated out campain goals in $5,000 increaments and whether or not a goal was successful, failed, or canceled.
-This was done in order to see if there was a trend with the size of the goal and
+Lastly the percentates of success, failed, or canceled outcomes  were calculated by bin using the =sum() function then dividing the sum of each case by the total.
+This was done in order to see if there was a trend with the size of the goal and wether or not the campain was successful, failed, or canceled.
+This workflow was completed with no diffuculty, but the results could be biased due to the sample size of the larger goal amounts.
+There were numerous small goals but very limited number of higher goals.
+The effects can be seen between $35,000 to $50,000.
+The success percentages were really high but only acounted for a small number.
+This could give a false impression that campain goals of this size are realativly successful, when in reality they are likely less likely to be successful than smaller goals.

 ![Graph ploting theater outcomes based on goal amount.](https://github.com/ClayMack/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

->Challenges or difficulties that were encountered, and how they were overcome, are well explained.
-If there were no difficulties, describe any possible challenges or difficulties that could be encountered (2 pt).